Start9Labs/documentation/site/source/user-manual/initial-setup.rst

     * "chime" - Embassy is ready

-    .. caution:: If you followed the DIY guide and built EmbassyOS from source code, it may take up to 20 minutes to first initialize.
+    .. caution:: If you followed the DIY guide and built embassyOS from source code, it may take up to 20 minutes to first initialize.

 Claiming your Device
 --------------------